What makes Hygraph suitable for publishing companies?

-What editorial and collaboration features does Hygraph offer?
+What collaboration features does Hygraph offer?

-How does Hygraph optimize content delivery performance?
+How does Hygraph handle content modeling?

 Use Cases & Benefits